drhayes/drhayes.io/src/blog/prometheus.md

 There are so many resonant interpretations of this myth for me: fire as technology, Prometheus as a trickster figure and humanity's champion, also as a cautionary tale about overreach and hubris.

 But my favorite personal interpretation is this:
-Prometheus has the gift of foresight; therefore, he knew exactly what would happen as a result of his actions... but he did them anyway.
+Prometheus has the gift of foresight; therefore, he knew exactly what would happen as a result of his actions...
+But he did them anyway.
 Knowing full well that he would end up chained to a rock and tortured for all eternity (or, at least, for a very, very long time until freed by Heracles) he chose to do all these things to defend humanity.
-He knew what was right and he knew it would hurt him to do it but went ahead with it.
+He knew what was right and he knew it would hurt him to do it but went ahead anyway.

 I have this story tattooed on my left arm as a half sleeve.